1990 Ukrainian Supreme Soviet election: Background

 In the wake of Mikhail Gorbachev's perestroika, the Law on Elections – adopted on 27 October 1989 – included provisions for direct elections of individuals (as opposed to group representation of civic organizations), the need for alternative (non-Communist) candidates, the elimination of a requirement for nomination meetings, and other relatively democratic provisions.
 However, the elections were far from being free – as the Communist Party retained control on the media, exerted political influence, and had a large financial resource base.

 Electoral system

 The elections took place according to the majoritarian electoral system in 450 electoral regions.
 In electoral regions where no candidate obtained at least 50% of the vote, a second round of elections was held.

 The number of seats in the Supreme Soviet was reduced from 650 to 450.

 Campaign

 A total of 2,999 candidates contested the 450 seats, with four constituencies having only one candidate.

-During the election campaign, the self-titled "Democratic Bloc" was formed, which included the People's Movement of Ukraine (Rukh), the Helsinki Watch Committee of Ukraine, the Green Party of Ukraine, and many other organizations.
+During the election campaign, the self-titled "Democratic Bloc" was formed, which included the People's Movement of Ukraine (Rukh), the Ukrainian Helsinki Union, the Green Party of Ukraine, and many other organizations.